Actress Peggy Lipton Of ‘Twin Peaks,’ Mother Of Rashida Jones, Dies At 72

 — Yashar Ali ???? (@yashar) May 12, 2019

 In 2009, Lipton became an unlikely part of a political scandal in New York, per The Village Voice, when the chief of staff to the New York state comptroller reportedly committed major financial misdeeds because he was in love with Lipton and wanted to impress her.
-The scandal also roped in numerous other individuals including Elliott Broidy, the Republican financier who a decade later became a minor Russiagate figure.
+The scandal also roped in numerous other individuals, including Elliott Broidy, the Republican financier who a decade later became a minor Russiagate figure.

 Lipton had been battling cancer for many years.
 She told many stories about her life and career in Breathing Out, a 2005 memoir.
 It was described by The New York Times as “a perfectly companionable book.
 Reading it is a little like being introduced to someone at a cocktail party who charms you with stories that aren’t really confidences but still are franker than you’d expect from a new acquaintance.”